zzxwill/oss/intl.en-US/SDK Reference/Ruby/Anti-leech.md

 OSS is a Pay-As-You-Go service.
 To prevent users’ data on the OSS from being leeched, OSS supports anti-leech based on the referer field in the HTTP header.

-为了防止您在OSS上的数据被其他人盗链而产生额外费用，您可以设置防盗链功能，包括以下参数：
+To prevent your data on OSS from being leeched, OSS supports anti-leeching through the referer field settings in the HTTP header, including the following parameters:

--   Referer白名单。仅允许指定的域名访问OSS资源。
+-   Referer whitelist: Used to allow access only for specified domains to OSS data.
--   是否允许空Referer。如果不允许空Referer，则只有HTTP或HTTPS header中包含Referer字段的请求才能访问OSS资源。
+-   Empty referer: Determines whether the referer can be empty.
+If it is not allowed, only requests with the referer filed in their HTTP or HTTPS headers can access OSS data.

-For more information about the OSS anti-leech features, see [Anti-leech settings](../../../../../reseller.en-US/Developer Guide/Buckets/Anti-leech settings.md#).
+For more information about the OSS anti-leech features, see [Anti-leech settings](../../../../reseller.en-US/Developer Guide/Buckets/Anti-leech settings.md#).

-## Configure a Referer whitelist { .section}
+## Configure a referer whitelist { .section}

 The following code uses `Bucket#referer=` to configure a referer whitelist: